Share live templates

 If Settings Sync is not yet enabled, click Enable Settings Sync.

 To share live templates, make sure the Code settings checkbox is selected under Configure what to sync.
 Select this checkbox on other IDEs where you want your code settings (including live templates) to be shared.

 If you want to share one or a couple of templates and do not need to synchronize them regularly, you can simply copy and paste them from one IDE to another.
 The XML representation of the template (including its name, description, and variables) will be put into the clipboard.

-Expand a template group, select one or more templates, and press Ctrl+C (or right-click the template and select Copy).
+Expand a template group, select one or more templates, and press Control+C (or right-click the template and select Copy).

-In the target IDE, press Ctrl+Alt+S to open the IDE settings, navigate to a live template group, and press Ctrl+V.
+In the target IDE, press Control+Alt+S to open the IDE settings, navigate to a live template group, and press Control+V.

 Export and import live templates manually